 This will also give you an opportunity to bundle products together.
 That’s particularly helpful for a non-camper, for instance, who has no idea what a camping enthusiast would like as a gift.

-Facebook, Instagram and YouTube are excellent places to run contests for likes and comments.
+Facebook, Instagram and YouTube are excellent places to run contests for real engagement through comments.
 Offer your social media visitors the chance to win a special discount for their Black Friday shopping spree.
 Ask visitors to like or comment or both on your social media, then pick winners among those who participate for a special Black Friday discount.

 You can describe the discount or use a mystery discount to add a bit more anticipation.
 Many people enjoy the surprise of determining what the actual discount is going to be.
 You can pick one or more winners, and get new contact information from shoppers you may not already know.